cryptix/GopherAngularTutorial/README.md

 A port of the [AngularJS.org tutorial](https://docs.angularjs.org/tutorial) to [GopherJS](https://github.com/gopherjs/gopherjs) using the [go-angularjs](https://github.com/gopherjs/go-angularjs) wrapper.

-This is a minkimal fork of the original tutorial and I advice you to work through it first if you don't know angular yet.
+This is a minimal fork of the original tutorial and I advice you to work through that one first if you don't know angular yet.
 My aim was to see how far the angularjs wrapper for gopherjs is.
 I stripped out all the testing of the tutorial until jet.
 I also got rid of all the nodejs tools like bower to focus on the gopherjs stuff.